itsrighttime/ui-components/docs/web-structure.md

 ## Overview

 The `WebStructure` component provides a standardized layout wrapper for React pages.
 It includes a customizable `Header`, `Footer`, and a `children` area to render page-specific content.
-This component is ideal for building brand-consistent pages with a shared structure.
+This component is ideal for building brand-consistent pages with a shared structure and environment-aware URLs.

 ## Importing